 Concessions Assistant: We are looking for someone to help with this position and possible take it over for future meets, this would be a good way of introducing yourself to it.

-Hospitality Coordinator: FILLED w/Jennifer & Keith Sorenson Coordinate food and drink donations from area sponors and members for serving to meet officials, coaches and meet workers.
+Hospitality Coordinator: NEED TO FILL.
+Coordinate food and drink donations from area sponsors and members for serving to meet officials, coaches and meet workers.
 Supervise hospitality staff in running water, drinks, and food to on-deck meet officials and coaches.
 Oversee hospitality area for coaches and meet officials.
 Works in conjunction with Concessions.